-Officers have continued to provide advice to landowners on control and implementing quality control programmes to ensure gorse and broom does not spread onto neighbouring properties and to ensure that clear land is maintained to ensure productivity.
+A smaller than usual number of inspections have been undertaken over the last few months for gorse and broom.
+It is important for production on properties that land occupiers implement a quality control programme, firstly to ensure that gorse and broom does not spread onto neighbouring properties but also to ensure that clear land is maintained to ensure productivity is maintained.